-- 1. Development should have no overall harmful impact on Kinver's landscapes, habitats and ecology. - 2.
+- 1. Development must avoid any significant harm to Kinver's landscapes, habitats and ecology. - 2.
 Existing landscape features, landform and green infrastructure should be retained and be incorporated into redevelopment with enhancement where possible. - 3.
 Development should avoid causing loss of landscapes with high biodiversity value, including heathland, wetland and woodland and should take opportunities to achieve 10% biodiversity net gain (see Maps KN07 1 and 2). - 4.
 Development should take opportunities to enhance Kinver's habitat corridors and habitat distinctiveness and must not cause harm to designated wildlife sites or habitats identified as 'high' and very high' levels of distinctiveness (see Maps KN07-1 to KN07-4). - 5.
 Development should take opportunities to enhance and not cause harm to watercourses, including Mill Brook, rivers Stour and Smestow, the Canals and their environs and wooded and sloping landscape adjoining them. - 6.
-Development should - a. not lead to the loss of trees or hedges; or - b. where loss of trees or hedgerows is unavoidable, replacement trees and hedgerows must be provided within the development site, using native species, to provide a similar level of amenity and value in addressing climate change. - 7.
-Development must not compromise the open landscape settings and separation of Kinver and Stourton and Stourbridge.
+Development should - a. not lead to the loss of trees or hedges; or - b. where loss of trees or hedgerows is unavoidable or they are of poor quality, replacement trees and hedgerows must be provided within the development site, using native species, to provide a similar level of amenity and value in addressing climate change.